tomjoht/learnapidoc/index.md

 You'll learn how to leverage templates, build interactive API consoles so users can try out requests and see responses, and learn different ways to host and publish your documentation.

-## Book organization
+## Course organization

-Organizationally, this book is divided into the following sections:
+Organizationally, this course is divided into the following sections:

 *  **Introduction to REST APIs**
 *  **Using a REST API like a developer**